KS3 Curriculum

 In Year 7, students are taught in their tutor groups before being regrouped for the remainder of Key Stage 3.
 Our new science curriculum is built around the four purposes of the Curriculum for Wales, offering engaging and challenging topics that nurture curiosity and develop young scientific thinkers.

 We focus on practical, hands‑on lessons that help students build important skills like teamwork, problem‑solving and resilience.
-Our learning is designed to be relevant and matched to students’ interests, helping every learner reach their full potential.
+Our learning is designed to be relevant and matched to students’ interests, helping every student reach their full potential.

 Each year of study is structured around an overarching theme that connects science to real‑world applications.
 Although we teach science as a combined subject, the themes include distinct topics from biology, chemistry and physics.
 These are outlined below, with additional support available on BBC Bitesize (KS3 Science – BBC Bitesize).